AlexPopCyberSec/My-IT-Career-Transition-Journey/Leap-Media-Network-Deployment/README.md

 ## **Overview**

 This project simulates the deployment and security configuration of a 6-device, multi-operating system (OS) network environment for a fictional digital marketing agency, "Leap Media".
-The goal is to showcase practical proficiency in network deployment, system administration, and security principles (CompTIA A+ Core 1 & 2 skills).
+The goal is to showcase practical proficiency in network deployment, system administration, and security principles (CompTIA A+/Network+/Security+).

 **Key Skills Demonstrated:** Static IP addressing, Bridged Networking, Web Server Deployment (Nginx), File Sharing (Samba), User/Group Management, and File Permissions (`chmod`/`chown`).